AxelPietschmann/Base/README.md

 # Base
-Basic classes that provide helpful functionality for any C# application (Settings-Management, Logging, Factroy, Serialization).
+Basic classes and services that provide helpful functionality for any C# application (Settings-Management, Logging, Factory-Functionality, Serialization).
-Uses .NET Standard
+Uses .NET Standard.